-I am Taslima, third year PhD student in School of Informatics, Computing, and Engineering (SICE) at Indiana University, Bloomington.
+I am Taslima, fourth year PhD student in School of Informatics, Computing, and Engineering (SICE) at Indiana University, Bloomington.
 I am working as a research assistant under the supervision of Professor Apu Kapadia at Privacy Lab.
 I have completed my graduation from the Department of Computer Science and Engineering in Bangladesh University of Engineering and Technology (BUET), the top-ranked engineering university in Bangladesh.
 I have also worked as a research assistant in Higher Education Quality Enhancement Project (HEQEP) project funded by Department of Computer Science & Engineering, BUET.

 My current research interest lies in the field of usable privacy and security in the context of assistive technologies; in particular I am excited about understanding and designing systems that can address privacy challenges faced by VIPs while using existing and emerging assistive technologies.
 During my undergraduate studies, I worked on visual sensor network, wireless network, and mobile computing.